Stars of the Night relates the incredible story of Nicholas Winton and the Czech kindertransport.

 Discussion

-As a result of this, the British government decided to allow children under the age of seventeen from Germany and other areas annexed by the country to enter Great Britain.
+Due to this attack, the British government decided to allow children under the age of seventeen from Germany and other areas annexed by Germany, to enter Great Britain.
 The requirements were that they have a foster family willing to take them in and that there were certain financial commitments made.

 It was at this time in December, 1938 that Nicholas Winton's friend, Martin Blake asked him to visit Czechoslovakia instead of travelling to Switzerland for a ski trip.
 Winton arrived in Czechoslovakia as an associate of the British Committee for Refugees from Czechoslovakia, an organization created in response to the refugee crisis in Prague.
 There he met Doreen Wariner who arranged for him to visit refugee camps filled with Jews and political opponents of the Nazis.

-Winton know of the Kindertransport to rescue Jewish children from Germany and Austria and he decided to organize a similar operation for Czech Jewish children.
+Winton knew of the Kindertransport to rescue Jewish children from Germany and Austria, and he decided to organize a similar operation for Czech Jewish children.
 He first began organizing from his Prague hotel room and then in an office.
 Winton soon had thousands of distraught parents attempting to apply.
 He returned to England to raise money for the transport of Jewish children to England.

 The first kindertransport organized by Winton from Czechoslovakia left Prague on March 14, 1939.
-Seven more transports would follow, these by rain and ship, as portrayed in Stars of the Night.
-When Germany invaded Poland and Great Britain declared war on Germany, the transports ended.
+Seven more transports would follow, these by train and ship, as portrayed in Stars of the Night.
+When Germany invaded Poland, and Great Britain declared war on Germany, the transports ended.
 Nicholas Winton's remarkable efforts remained hidden until his wife Grete discovered a scrapbook with the names and photographs of the children he saved.
-In 1988, the year the scrapbook was discovered, the children, now adults were finally able to meet the man who saved them on a British TV show.
+In 1988, the year the scrapbook was discovered, the children, now adults, were finally able to meet the man who saved them, on a British TV show.

 Brothers Josef and Ernest Schlesinger are portrayed wearing dark blue and light blue respectively.
 Josef was eleven and Ernest, nine-years-old when they left Bratislava to travel to England.
 Sadly, Josef and Ernest's parents did not survive the Holocaust.
 Canadians will know Joe Schlesinger as a famous foreign correspondent for CBC.